Tommertom/svelte-ionic-npm/README.md

 </p>
 <brt>

-<h1>NPM library to go along with the Ionic Svelte integration demostrated at ionicsvelte.firebaseapp.com.</h1>
+<h2>NPM library to go along with the Ionic Svelte integration demostrated at ionicsvelte.firebaseapp.com.</h2>

-<h2>Active version: 0.5.2</h2>

 <br>